Independent Assurance Initiative · Est. 2026

 RIQA assessment

 Treatment direction preserved across all scenarios.
 Statistical significance was not maintained under four of six sensitivity scenarios evaluated, including the RIQA primary reconstruction.
-This class of finding — analytically subtle, methodologically significant — is RIQA's primary value proposition in the pharmaceutical domain.
+This class of finding — analytically subtle, methodologically significant — is RIQA's primary value proposition in the clinical domain.

 F-102 · Moderate